btcpayserver/btcpayserver-doc/docs/Contribute/README.md

 * [Miscellaneous](./Misc.md)
 * [Open Community Calls](./Agenda.md)

-Come and join us at our [Open Community Calls](./Agenda.md)every week!
+Come and join us at our [Open Community Calls](./Agenda.md) every week!
 Every contribution is important and if you have any questions, feel free to consult our growing [community](../Community.md).